24/7 Emergency Service

 Refill with inhibitor

 System refilled and pressurised to 1.2-1.5 bar.
-We dose Sentinel X100 or Fernox F1 inhibitor at the correct concentration for the system volume.
+We dose Sentinel X100 or Fernox F1 inhibitor at the correct concentration for the system volume per BS 7593:2019.
 If you have not got a magnetic filter, we strongly recommend fitting a MagnaClean Professional 2 at this stage.

 7. 7